piechologist/GhosttyExtensions.jl/README.md

 - `toggle_suffix` appends a string to the buffer, e.g. `|> page` to send the line's result to the pager, or removes it if it's already there.

 - `run_pasteboard` pastes from the system clipboard via OSC 52 and executes.
   This is intended for automation.
 For instance, you may want to use AppleScript or another tool to copy code from your GUI editor and paste & execute it in Ghostty.

   Each time, you'll be asked for permission to access the system clipboard, unless you opt in permanently in `~/.config/ghostty/config.ghostty`:

   `clipboard-read = allow`

-  Note that this is a security risk as any program running in the terminal—including a rogue AI agent—can stalk your clipboard.
+  Note that allowing it permanently is a security risk as any program running in the terminal — including a rogue AI agent — can stalk your clipboard.

 - `select_previous_word`, `select_next_word` start or extend a selection by word.